-The fair value of our employee stock options granted is estimated at the date of grant using the Black-Scholes option-pricing model.
+The fair value of our employee stock options granted is estimated at the date of grant using the Black-Scholes optionpricing model.
 This model requires the input of highly subjective assumptions, changes to which can materially affect the fair value estimate.
 Additionally, there may be other factors that would otherwise have a significant effect on the value of employee stock options granted but are not considered by the model.
 Because our employee stock options have characteristics significantly different from those of traded options and because changes in the subjective input assumptions can materially affect the fair value estimate, in management's opinion, the existing models do not necessarily provide a reliable single measure of the fair value of its employee stock options at the time of grant.
-There were no options granted in 2011 and 8,000 option grants during 2010.
+There were no options granted in 2012 or 2011.

 We recognize compensation expense based on the estimated number of stock awards expected to actually vest, exclusive of the awards expected to be forfeited.
-During 2009, 2010, and 2011, our stock compensation expense and related deferred taxes were insignificant.
+During 2010, 2011, and 2012, our stock compensation expense and related deferred taxes were insignificant.